Community-Based Disaster Risk Reduction

 Risk reduction measures are community-specific: Measures provided for risk reduction are mainly community-specific, which are identified after an analysis of the community’s disaster risk (hazards, vulnerabilities, and capacities and perceptions of disaster risk).

-Existing capacities and coping mechanism are recognized: The strength of CBDRR lies in the existing capacities and coping mechanism of the community members.
+Existing capacities and coping mechanisms are recognized: The strength of CBDRR lies in the existing capacities and coping mechanisms of the community members.
 They often lack material assets but rely heavily on their traditional wisdom, local knowledge and resources, social organizations, shared values, cooperative coping mechanisms, close family ties, and perseverance and resourcefulness.

 Disaster risk reduction is linked with development: The aim of CBDRR is to reduce people’s vulnerabilities by strengthening the capacities of individuals, families, and communities.
 It addresses vulnerabilities and the core factors behind it, such as poverty, social inequalities, and environmental resource depletion and degradation.
 Ultimately, the idea is to develop a people-centered development as well as equitable and sustainable development.
 The goal is to build a resilient community.